 7) Always provide a close button

 Always provide visitors with the option to close the interaction.
-Your close button should be visible on every single view of your interaction.
+Your close button should be visible on every single view of your interactions or multi step forms.

 Screen reader technology will recognise the type of element and read the “Label”.
 So when labeling, the word “close” will suffice, as the system is able to recognise that this element is a button and will read it as “close button”.